11ac11/footy-chat/README.md

 npm i
 ```

 Go to the services folder and for the 'const = URL' in each file, put your IP/PORT.
+You must put your full IP, localhost will not work.

 Then run the app